6 cities that are palindromes

 They're all palindromes – words that are spelled the same way backwards or forwards.
 It's a phenomenon that a few very dedicated people throughout history have taken pains to compile so that the rest of us can marvel at their complexity and ingenuity.
 Our personal favorite, courtesy of ultimate word-nerd-indulgence blog Palindrome List: "On a clover, if alive, erupts a vast, pure evil; a fire volcano."

-Let's not forgot the numbers geeks out there; the phenomenon applies to numerals as well.
-In fact, nine dates this May all make up palindromes – from 5/10/15 to 5/19/15.
+Let's not forget the numbers geeks out there; the phenomenon applies to numerals as well.
+In fact, we're in a palindrome week right now, from 8/10/18 to 8/19/18.
 It's a rare occurrence and a fun conversation starter, for sure.

 In honor of this fascinating happenstance, we've found six cities that are also palindromes.
 Brush up on your backwards-reading skills starting ... now!